-On the day of the Wuhan lockdown, the Chinese SCDS spread increased from 33 to nearly 40 basis points.
+On the day of the Wuhan lockdown, the Chinese SCDS spread increased from 33 bps to nearly 40 bps.
 Despite the difficulty in evaluating the ultimate consequences of the early stages of a pandemic, we continue to find that countries who have China comprising a relatively large share of their export activity have their SCDS strongly react to the news of the Wuhan lockdown.
-Indeed, the point estimate associated with $ExpShare{DUM}$ in the event week is larger, 5.85% with an associated t-statistic of 3.15, than that found in the Japanese event.
+Indeed, the point estimate associated with ExpShareDUM in the event week is larger, 5.85% (t-statistic = 3.15), than that found in the Japanese event.
 Again, no evidence of reversal is present in the two weeks following the event.
 We also find that the Wuhan lockdown shock takes longer to ripple through the SCDS market, as the effect on China's import source countries remains economically and statistically significant even two days following the event.
-Specifically, we find that $ExpShare{DUM}$ is associated with a return of 2.19% (t-statistic of 2.67) on the event day, 1.74% (t-statistic of 2.59) on the subsequent day, and 4.36% (tstatistic of 3.36) on the third day.
+Specifically, we find that ExpShareDUM is associated with a return of 2.19% (tstatistic = 2.67) on the event day, 1.74% (t-statistic = 2.59) on the subsequent day, and 4.36% (t-statistic = 3.36) on the third day.

-Together, our results clearly confirm that information flows from the affected country to its upstream countries.
-Namely, the aftershock of the Japanese earthquake can also be felt in the global SCDS market, and the initial outbreak of Covid-19 can be traced in the global SCDS market as well.
+Together, our results confirm that information flows from the affected country to its upstream countries.
+Namely, the aftershock of the Japanese earthquake can also be felt in the global SCDS market, and the initial outbreak of COVID-19 can be traced in the global SCDS market as well.
 Thus, we confirm that country-level shocks can propagate through the trade network, rather than the alternative view that countries comove only because of exposures to common shocks.
 We find these well-identified effects both contemporaneously and with a lag.

-IV.
-Slow transmission of information: Forecasting SCDS returns
+4. Slow transmission of information: forecasting SCDS returns

-Generalizing the results in Table II, we now show that trade networks cause countries to (ultimately) move together by exploiting the fact that abnormal return predictability can reflect information flow.
+Generalizing the results in Table 2, we now show that trade networks cause countries to (ultimately) move together by exploiting the fact that abnormal return predictability can reflect information flow.
 In particular, if information concerning export destination countries' quality is relevant for exporting countries' CDS prices but is only gradually incorporated into prices, then $ExpRet{c,t}$ should predict the exporting country's SCDS returns.
 Given that even the quite salient Japanese tsunami and Wuhan lockdown took two to three days to be fully incorporated into prices, it is reasonable and perhaps quite likely that less salient events (ripples) that aggregate together may ultimately result in slow-moving return waves.
 Therefore, in this section, we examine the information contained in $ExpRet{c,t}$ about an exporting country's credit quality using either simple portfolio sorts or Fama-MacBeth regressions.

-IV.A.
+4.1.
 Monthly long-short trading strategies

 We study the following trading strategy.
-At the end of each month, we sort countries into five quintiles, P1(low) to P5 (high), based on $ExpRet{c,t}$ and study the resulting returns on these portfolios as well as the difference between P5 and P1.
-This difference reflects the return to a zero-cost portfolio that buys credit default protection for countries whose export destination countries have seen their credit quality deteriorate and simultaneously writes default protection on countries whose export destination countries have seen their credit quality improve.
-We report equal-weight portfolio returns over the next H months.
+At the end of each month, we sort countries into five quintiles, P1 (low) to P5 (high), based on $ExpRet{c,t}$ and study the resulting returns on these portfolios, as well as the difference between P5 and P1.
+This difference reflects the return to a zero-cost portfolio that buys credit default protection for countries whose export destination countries have seen their credit quality deteriorate and simultaneously writes default protection on countries have seen their credit quality improve.
+We report equalweight portfolio returns over the next H months.